Al Ahly can compete against Palmeiras after Bayern Munich lessons - El Shenawy | Goal.com

 "After a great game against the European champions, we’re very confident we can compete for third place.

-“We’ll head into that game with real desire and solely focused on Palmeiras.
+“We’ll head into that game with real desire and solely focus on Palmeiras.
 It's going to be harder.

 "I'm sure our opponents have analysed our matches and already know our strengths and weaknesses, so we have to be very careful in this fixture.”

-Qatar are hosts of the 2022 Fifa World Cup and the El Shenawy who represented the Pharaohs at the 2018 edition staged in Russia - where he played two out of three preliminary matches – is looking forward to taking part in the global football showpiece which will be held for the first time in the Middle East.
+Qatar are hosts of the 2022 Fifa World Cup and El Shenawy, who represented the Pharaohs at the 2018 edition staged in Russia, where he played two out of three preliminary matches – is looking forward to taking part in the global football showpiece which will be held for the first time in the Middle East.

 "Things are going well.
 The Qatari stadiums are great.
 I'm optimistic about being here with the Egyptian national team for Qatar 2022,” he continued.